gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 For the compilation step, you'll go with the *RMSprop* optimizer, as usual.
 Because you ended the network with a single sigmoid unit, you'll use binary crossentropy as the loss.
+#### Data preprocessing
+The steps for getting data formatted into appropriate format are as follows:
+1. Read the picture files.
+2. Decode the JPEG content to RGB grids of pixels.
+3. Convert these into floating-point tensors.
+4. Rescale the pixel values (between 0 and 255) to the [0, 1] interval.

+It may seem a bit daunting, but fortunately Keras has utilities to take care of the steps automatically.
+Keras a module with image-processing helper tools, located at
+*keras.preprocessing.image.* In particular, it contains the class ImageDataGenerator, which lets you quickly set up Python generators that can automatically turn image files on disk into batches of preprocessed tensors.